8 Christmas Crafts From Around the World

 Making Marbled Paper

 Fill the tray with 1 inch of water.
-Thin the oil paints with turpentine.
-Use the eye dropper to drop paint onto the water in the tray.
+Put on rubber gloves.
+Use a paint brush to drop or dab paint onto the water’s surface in the tray.
+Then use a second paint brush to dab some drops of the water and dish soap mixture.
 Swirl the paint with a skewer or a toothpick.
 Lay a large sheet of paper on top of the water.
-Lift the paper, rinse it briefly under cold water, and lay it with the painted side up on newspaper to dry.
+Lift the paper and lay it with the painted side up on wax paper to dry.
+Throw away the rubber gloves.
 Once the paper is dry, children can use the paper to wrap presents.

 In Poland, there’s a long-standing tradition of cutting and combining paper pieces as artwork.
 This paper appliqué technique layers paper over paper to create a scene.
 Your kids can make paper appliqué tops as gifts for friends, brothers, or sisters.